eclipse-tractusx/bpdm/docs/developer/testing-guide.md

 **GIVEN section:**

-- [ ] Use `testDataClient` methods to set up system state — avoid calling Gate API clients or mock factories directly in the test method
+- [ ] Use the module's TestDataClient to set up system state — avoid calling API clients or mock factories directly in the test method
-- [ ] Pass `testName` as the seed to all `testDataClient` methods that accept one
+- [ ] Pass `testName` as the seed to all TestDataClient methods that accept one
 - [ ] Limit the GIVEN section to the state that is *necessary* for this specific scenario.
 Avoid creating data that the WHEN or THEN section does not use.

 **WHEN section:**

-- [ ] Use `gateClient` to call exactly one endpoint
+- [ ] Use the module's API client to call exactly one endpoint
 - [ ] Capture the response in a local variable

 **THEN section:**

-- [ ] Construct the expected response using the appropriate factory method (`businessPartnerOutputFactory.fromLegalEntity(...)`, `businessPartnerInputFactory.fromRequest(...)`, etc.)
+- [ ] Construct the expected response using the appropriate test data factory method
-- [ ] Delegate the assertion to `assertRepo` — do not use `Assertions.assertThat(...)` directly in a test method
+- [ ] Delegate the assertion to the assertion repository — do not use `Assertions.assertThat(...)` directly in a test method
 - [ ] Do not assert on individual fields unless the factory cannot express the expectation

 **Test method name:**

 - [ ] Write the test name as a readable sentence describing the scenario, not the technical steps: `` `search legal entity business partner output` `` not `` `callGetOutputEndpointWithLegalEntityId` ``

+**If the test covers multiple domain values (e.g., all relation types):**

+- [ ] Use `@ParameterizedTest` + `@EnumSource` with an appropriate application model or test utility enum
+- [ ] If a dedicated test enum is needed, add it to the module's test types utility in `bpdm-common-test`

 **If you need a new TestDataClient method:**

+- [ ] Add it to the module's TestDataClient (or the appropriate domain sub-client if the TestDataClient is namespaced by domain area)
 - [ ] Name it after the business outcome, not the implementation steps
-- [ ] If it requires new WireMock stubs, add factory methods to the appropriate mock factory class rather than inlining WireMock calls
+- [ ] If it requires new WireMock stubs, add factory methods to the appropriate mock factory rather than inlining WireMock calls in the TestDataClient
 - [ ] Ensure the method returns the data the test will need for building expected DTOs

 **If you need a new assertion method:**

-- [ ] Add it to `GateAssertRepositoryV7`, not inline in the test
+- [ ] Add it to the module's assertion repository, not inline in the test
 - [ ] Apply `.usingRecursiveComparison()` with the standard ignored fields for the DTO type
 - [ ] Register `instantSecondsComparator` and `localDatetimeSecondsComparator` if the DTO contains `Instant` or `LocalDateTime` fields

 ---

-## 11. Common Mistakes & Anti-Patterns
+## 12. Common Mistakes & Anti-Patterns

 ### Injecting utilities directly into a test class